uqpug/uqpug.github.io/readme.md

+---
-# UQ Python User Group
+title: "UQ Python User Group"
+---

 Welcome to the UQ Python User Group.
-We meet monthly, and our next gathering is on the 3rd of October.
+We meet monthly, and our next gathering is on the 7th of November.
+Normally we meet at UQ, but **this month we are meeting at ACU**, coinciding with [ResBaz](https://resbaz.github.io/resbaz2024qld/).

 ## About us